-The following research labs and faculty have hosted GLOBES students:
+The following research labs and faculty are affiliated with the GLOBES program:

 The Beth Archie Lab